pykour/pykour/docs/quickstart.md

     return { "message": "Hello, Pykour!" }
 ```

 ## Variables in Routes

-You can also use variables within a route.
+You can also use variables within the route path.
-ルートパス内で変数を使用することもできます。

 ```python
 @app.route('/hello/{name}')